 CSC 647 Decision Support Systems (3.0); 3 cr.
-Decision Support Systems (DSS) help users in solving problems and in reaching a decision based on available data. knowledge bases, and decision models.
+Decision Support Systems (DSS) help users in solving problems and in reaching a decision based on available data, knowledge bases, and decision models.
 This course will expose students to theoretical DSS concepts, and to practical issues.
-Students will gain hands on experience by creating a real world DSS.
-Topics include: DSS analysis, modeling, and development; data warehousing, mining and OLAP; knowledge management (acquisition, validation, representation) and inference techniques.
+Topics include: DSS analysis, modeling, and development; data warehousing, mining and OLAP; knowledge management and inference techniques.
+CSC 650 Advanced Human-Computer Interaction (3.0); 3 cr.
+This course covers various Human-Computer Interaction (HCI) topics such as designing user interfaces (UIs), conducting empirical studies to evaluate UI designs, and engineering adaptive model-driven interactive software systems.
+The students are also exposed to the HCI literature, by exploring papers that are relevant to the covered topics.

 CSC 670 Selected Topics in Computer Science (3.0); 3 cr.
 Topics of current interest in computer science.

 CSC 685 Readings in Computer Science (3.0); 3 cr.
 Designed primarily for those students wishing to study a particular area in computer science under the supervision of a faculty member.

-CSC 690 Master Thesis in Computer Science 6 cr.
+CSC 690 Master Thesis in Computer Science (6.0); 6 cr.
 The research for the master thesis must show the student's proficiency in approved topics in computer science.
-CSC 691 Master Thesis in Computer Science I 3 cr.
+CSC 691 Master Thesis in Computer Science I (3.0); 3 cr.
 The research for the master thesis must show the student's proficiency in approved topics in computer science.

-CSC 692 Master Thesis in Computer Science II 3 cr.
+CSC 692 Master Thesis in Computer Science II (3.0); 3 cr.
 Continuation of CSC 691.